 With turquoise, labradorite, opal, lapis, moonstone, and onyx stone options to choose from, you will certainly find the ideal variant for any jewelry-wearer in your life.

 L.Greenwalt’s modern pendant necklace is an edgy-yet-feminine piece that instantly elevates any look.
-All of L.Greenwalt’s jewelry is ethically handmade in Portland, Oregon, from ethically sourced or recycled metals.
+All of L.Greenwalt’s jewelry is handmade in Portland, Oregon from ethically sourced or recycled metals.

 15. Lesh Damla Necklace — $250

-Summer sources only the highest quality materials for her stand-out jewelry as well, using ethically-sourced cotton, hand-dyed small-batch cord, and thread made from recycled plastic bottles to craft every piece.
+Summer sources only the highest quality materials for her standout jewelry, using ethically sourced cotton, hand-dyed cord, and thread made from recycled plastic bottles.